Custom homes

 Daily on-site management and post-closeout follow-through.

-Most custom builds have either Andy or his son on site through the project.
-After closeout, we stay reachable for the warranty period and beyond — we'll see most of these owners again.
+Most custom builds have either Kevin or his son Andrew on site through the project.
+After closeout, we stay reachable for the warranty period and beyond.
+We'll see most of these owners again.

 Custom home FAQ